 Give refreshments to Refreshment team or check that supplies have arrived and are set up.

-Show SAA the room where Table Topics or Evaluation Contestants will be sequestered.
+If relevant, show SAA the room where Table Topics or Evaluation Contestants will be sequestered.

 Make sure you have a chair set up for yourself in front but off to the side of the stage.

 WRANGLING THE PAPER